joken-elixir/joken/guides/configuration.md

 token_config = %{} |> Joken.Config.add_claim("iss", fn -> "My issuer" end, &(&1 == "My issuer"))
 ```

 You need at least one of the functions (validate or generate).
-One example of leaving one of them emty is when you are only validating tokens.
+One example of leaving one of them empty is when you are only validating tokens.
 In this case you might leave generate functions empty.

 With your `token_config` created, you can pass it to functions like: `Joken.generate_claims/3` or `Joken.validate/4`.